 Since 1998, the Donald Danforth Plant Science Center has brought together the best and brightest plant scientists from around the world to answer humanity’s most profound challenges.
 Today the Danforth Center is the largest organization of its kind, an independent 501(c)3 nonprofit founded to improve the human condition through plant science.

 The Danforth Center recognizes Indigenous Peoples as the traditional stewards of the land.
 The Danforth Center acknowledges that it is located on the ancestral and unceded homeland of the Osage people, who were removed unjustly.
 By recognizing the Osage people and their traditional homeland, we seek to express gratitude for their enduring stewardship of the land.
 We pay honor and respect to Osage ancestors past and present by committing to build a more inclusive and equitable space for all.

-When you visit the Danforth Center, we encourage you to view the flag of the Osage tribe in our flag gallery.
+When you visit the Danforth Center, we encourage you to view the flag of the Osage Nation in our flag gallery.
 Learn more about the Osage people and the ways in which we seek to honor them.

 Science in the Service of Humanity

 The Danforth Center is a diverse community of coworkers with a shared commitment to improve the human condition through plant science.
 More than 400 scientists from 35+ different countries work in teams focused on research at the nexus of food, energy, and the environment.
 We believe in the power of science to lift families, communities, and nations from poverty and empower people everywhere to enjoy better health and a higher quality of life.